Claude MCP integration

 3. Inspect code context: Claude can list session files and retrieve file content, including before-and-after diffs for dev sessions.

-Setting up Claude Desktop integration
+Setting up Claude Desktop with OAuth

-1. Generate an MCP API key in Alloy
+1. Generate an MCP key in Alloy

 1. Navigate to your workspace settings in Alloy.